-- 1. Set the machine into set-up mode. - 2.
-Reduce the operating pressure to a minimum. - 3.
-Remove cutting tools and/or sharp objects from the working area of the machine, or cover them.
+- Reduce the operating pressure to a minimum. - Remove cutting tools and/or sharp objects from the working area of the machine, or cover them. - 4.
 Remove operating and auxiliary materials as well as remaining processing materials and dispose of them in an environmentally responsible manner.